Command-line options

 Default, opposite of --show-irrelevant.

-Set verbosity level to N. This only has an effect if Agda was installed with the debug flag.
+Set verbosity level to N. This only has an effect if Agda was installed with the debug Cabal flag.
+See Debugging for more information.

 --profile={PROF}